brown-ccv/how-to-pr/README.md

 # Coding and Collaboration using Git, GitHub and Pull Requests
-Demonstration repository for the CCV Intern Lunch-and-Learn 2024: Coding + Collaboration using Git, GitHub and Pull Requests
+Demonstration repository for the CCV Bootcamp 2024 session on Coding + Collaboration using Git, GitHub and Pull Requests

 ## 🎯 Aim for the Workshop